lvgl/lv_port_linux/boards/renesas_rz-g3e-evkit/README.md

 # LVGL ported to RZ/G3E-EVKIT

+**:rocket: This repository is available in the [LVGL Project Creator](https://lvgl.io/tools/project-creator), making it easy to create and customize a new project in just a few clicks.**

 ## Overview

 The RZ/G3E-EVKIT is a development kit for the RZ/G3E MPU.
 It's a SMARC v2.1 System-on-Module (SOM)